• Skip to primary navigation

 What are the most popular muffins?

 The Kitchn says blueberry muffins, banana chocolate chip muffins, strawberry orange muffins, sour cherry chocolate chunk muffins, and loaded savory breakfast muffins are their most popular ones.
-These all sound delicious!
-I say the best muffins are these blueberry chocolate muffins!
-They're tart, sweet, and have chocolate in them.

 What is the difference between a muffin and a cupcake?